 Sensations from my chest down are very heavily compromised.
 A hot bath feels cold whereas cold water generates intense pain.
 I can’t really feel my legs in the true sense and if I drop something on my foot I can’t really feel it other than other senses telling me so.

-When I stand up I do look like I have some serious issues, but these tend to fade away after a couple of minutes and, to the untrained eye, I probably look pretty normal.
+When I stand up I do look like I have some serious issues, but these tend to fade away after a couple of minutes and, to the untrained eye, I probably look pretty normal (save for the walking cane, my erratic pace and inability to walk in a straight line!).

-That said, if someone wanted to watch me try to dismount a bicycle after a long ride they would wonder what was going on as I simply cannot lift my leg back over the saddle.
-Having looked into this we feel it may be muscle fatigue which I cannot feel – something very evident when cycling as I really cannot feel any muscle ache when pedalling.
+That said, if someone wanted to watch me try to mount or dismount a bicycle they would wonder what was going on as I simply cannot lift my leg over the saddle without having to lean against something (or someone) for support Having looked into this we feel it may be muscle fatigue which I cannot feel – something very evident when cycling as I really cannot feel any muscle ache when pedalling.

 My balance is not 100% and I can tire very suddenly after what would appear to be minimum effort.
-A morning in my office will generally leave me sleeping mid afternoon.
+A morning in my office (which I can do no more than twice a week) will generally leave me sleeping mid afternoon.
 Bedtimes tend to be well past midnight (which then has a knock-on effect to the following morning).
 I was advised by a neurologist that I just simply have to live with whatever my body chooses to do.
 It’s certainly very clear that that is correct, as any efforts to buck the trend will simply shut me down!